luofugui/evaluation_metrics/README.md

   <p><em>Figure: Distribution of Contact Time Absolute Errors by Subject and Foot</em></p>
 </div>

-**Key Observations:**
+**Key Observations & Conclusions:**
+* **Quantitative Baseline:** As recorded in `summary_average_mae.txt`, the overall average Contact Time MAE across all subjects is approximately **~792 ms**.
+This high average error establishes a clear quantitative baseline demonstrating the limitations of a vision-only approach.
-* While the interquartile range for unobstructed steps remains relatively low, severe outlier errors (exceeding 2000-4000 ms) frequently occur.
+* **Impact of Occlusion:** While the interquartile range for unobstructed steps remains relatively low (typically under 500 ms), severe outlier errors (exceeding 2000-4000 ms) frequently occur.
-* The extreme variance between the left and right foot for specific subjects (e.g., Subject 4, 7, 10) strongly suggests that **severe visual occlusion completely degrades temporal accuracy** in vision-only models.
+* **Asymmetric Failure:** The extreme variance between the left and right foot for specific subjects (e.g., Subject 4, 7, 10) strongly suggests that **severe visual occlusion completely degrades temporal accuracy**.
+When one leg blocks the other from the camera's perspective, the pure RGB/Skeleton model loses its ability to localize contact events accurately.